sanajlee/sanajlee/README.md

     <li> participated in lab projects including <a href="https://github.com/snunlp/KR-BERT">KR-BERT</a>, <a href="https://github.com/snunlp/KR-BERT-MEDIUM">KR-BERT-MEDIUM</a>, <a href="https://github.com/snunlp/KR-BERT-KOSAC">KR-BERT-KOSAC</a> and <a href="https://github.com/snunlp/KR-ELECTRA">KR-ELECTRA</a> </li>
     <li> especially interested in noisy text processing </li>
   </ul>
-  <li> currently working as an Assistant Teaching Professor at Seoul National University </li>
+  <li> currently working as an Assistant Professor at Dept. of Linguistics, Seoul National University </li>
   <li> Korean(native), English, Japanese, and ein bisschen German </li>
   <li> 🏊🏻‍♀️🏃🏻🥊 </li>